elc45/fisher-hmc-paper/main.typ

 HMC, wherein choosing $f(x) = Sigma^(1/2)x + mu$ corresponds to the
 mass matrix $Sigma^(-1)$, as described in more detail in @neal_mcmc_2012.
-In the present work, we restrict ourselves to the subset of affine diffeomorphisms, meaning that the transformations we derive are implemented in HMC in the same way as previous mass matrix adaptative HMC schemas, in the leapfrog integrator.
+In the present work, we restrict ourselves to the subset of affine diffeomorphisms, meaning that the transformations we derive are implementable in HMC in the standard method with the leapfrog integrator per the algorithm (ref default leapfrog algo).
+However, implementing these as normalizing flows is slightly different, as shown in the modified leapfrog algorithm (ref).

 HMC efficiency is notoriously dependent on the parametrization, so it is to be expected that transformed HMC be much more efficient for some choices of $f$ than